This is Part 2 of this article

 You may have to wait a long time, so be patient.

 Peter Levine instructs us:

-“Just feel what goes on between the hands.
+“Just feel what goes on between the hands and the body.
 Sometimes they will feel an energy flow or a change in temperature or a feeling… I just ask them just to keep their hands there, it could be a few moments, or 5 or 10 minutes, until they feel some kind of shift.”

 Take the hand that is on your forehead and place it onto your belly.

 Repeat as in STEP 1.
 Pay attention to any feelings going on inside your hands.
 Then put your attention inside your body; focus on the sensations in your body where your hands are laying.
 You may go back and forth slowly if you like, focusing on one hand area and then the other.
 Focus on whichever hand you feel drawn to, at your own pace, for as long as needed.
 Wait until there is a shift.

 “Then take the upper hand and put it on the belly.
 And again just wait until there is some shift, until there is some flow, and sometimes people, if they are unable to sleep or they are afraid, they will have nightmares.
 If they do simple things like that, they will fall into sleep much more easily.”